benjaminion/upgrading-ethereum-book/src/book.md

 ##### Casper

 The Casper part of the name seems to be due to Vlad Zamfir.
-He explains in [Part 5](https://medium.com/@Vlad_Zamfir/the-history-of-casper-chapter-5-8652959cef58) of his History of Casper.
+He explains in [Part 5](https://medium.com/@Vlad_Zamfir/the-history-of-casper-chapter-5-8652959cef58) of his History of Casper as follows.

 > In this chapter I recount the story of Casper’s birth as an application of the principles of Aviv Zohar and Jonatan Sompolinsky’s GHOST to proof-of-stake.
 >